Bombard (musical instrument): Contemporary Developments

+Left: a classical oboe by Harry Vas Dias.

+Center: a 'piston' oboe by Youenn Le Bihan.

+Right: a "hautbois rustique" oboe by Hervieux & Glet.

 The bombard has been in constant evolution in recent decades.
 Contemporary bombards may have sophisticated keywork, resulting in fully chromatic instruments.
 Milder versions tending to a romantic-era oboe sound such as Youenn Le Bihan's "pistoñ" (a baroque oboe/bombard hybrid) have been developed for use in mixed ensembles, resulting in completely new sounds and realms of expression.

 The Bagadoù have created a substantial market for quality instruments and associated supplies, and the resulting large number of players exploring various realms of activity has resulted in ongoing development and refinement of every aspect of the instrument.
 Bombard activities support a class of professional musicians, professional instrument makers, and even professional reed makers manufacturing large quantities of standardized reeds.
 Publishers market numerous tutorial books, videos, and recordings.

-Today, the bombard is played in combination with a wide variety of instruments (biniou, veuze, Scottish Highland pipes, saxophone, piano, organ, clarinet/treujenn gaol, violin, flute, guitar, bass, and percussion) in Fest Noz groups as well as in ensembles of many other styles - from classical to folk, rock, pop, punk, metal - in arrangements of traditional Breton dance tunes or in new compositions.
+Today, the bombard is played in combination with a wide variety of instruments (biniou, veuze, Scottish Highland pipes, saxophone, piano, organ, clarinet/treujenn gaol, violin, flute, guitar, bass, and percussion) in Fest Noz groups as well as in ensembles of many other styles – from classical to folk, rock, pop, punk, metal – in arrangements of traditional Breton dance tunes or in new compositions.